rafuchosnow/nieves-3739-a5/readme.md

 - To sort the inventory you can click the top of the Serial column, or the top of the name column (you can sort in ascending or descending format).

+- To search across serial number and item name just type what you are search in the search bar beneath the buttons.

 - To save your inventory to an external storage select the File... button and click on the type you want to save your file as,